 His warmly received film's for Alain de Botton's “School of Life” brought a refreshing take on the stigma around depression and anxiety.
 The animation he made for Dr Christopher Ryan, author of the New York Times best-seller Sex at Dawn, was more “off-piste” (the story of Chris's first sexual experience...which was with a cat), but was still aired and discussed at length on The Joe Rogan Experience, perhaps the world's most popular podcast.

-Dave's work for the popular singer-songwriter Tom Rosenthal has been screened (and sometimes won awards) at short film festivals around the world and also at London's Design Museum.
+Dave's videos for the popular singer-songwriter Tom Rosenthal have been watched over 3.5 million times on YouTube and sometimes won awards at short film festivals around the world.
 As soon as footballer Luis Suarez gnawed a chunk out of an opponent at the 2014 World Cup, Tom and Dave put together the video Hey Luis Don't Bite Me.
 It quickly caught fire, appearing not only on the Mirror and Guardian websites, but news outlets across Latin American and Spanish national radio.

 As well as features for both Women's Health, Esquire and Nike's Dare to Zlatan campaign, Dave is the regular illustrator for the online section of the UK national newspaper Metro.
 His drawings also fill The Third QI Book of General Ignorance.